 - Stay within the rated lift capacity. - Make sure all safety devices are in place and operable before using the equipment.
-If any safety device is missing or inoperable, immediately remove the equipment from service. - High Voltage!
-A licensed electrician must install all electrical connections and permanent wiring in accordance with applicable local or national electrical codes.
+If any safety device is missing or inoperable, immediately remove the equipment from service.

+- High Voltage!
+A qualified electrician must install all electrical connections and permanent wiring in accordance with applicable local or national electrical codes.
 Make sure the equipment is properly grounded in accordance with local electrical codes or, in the absence of local codes, with the current edition of the National Electrical Code NFPA No. 70. - Falling column hazard!
 Make sure all beams, columns, posts, enclosure panels, and components are properly supported during installation.
 Illustrations may show the beams, columns, posts, enclosure panels, and components unsupported in order to make the equipment and installation instructions clearly understood. - Keep clear of unsupported platforms.
 Stay out of the area under a raised platform.
-If a maintenance operation requires the carriage to remain in the raised position, physically secure the carriage with a maintenance pin, DeckLock system, chains, cables, or with a maintenance operation option for the platform.
+If a maintenance operation requires the carriage to remain in the raised position, refer to Bulletin 15709-0083 for additional information or contact PFlow Industries, Inc. Product Support Department for assistance.

 - Passengers are not permitted.
-Riding may result in death or serious personal injury. - Allow only competent adults who have been properly trained in the safe use of this equipment to operate it. - This equipment can be dangerous if not used properly.
-Allow only properly trained and authorized personnel to operate this equipment. - This equipment must be maintained to ensure safety.
+Riding may result in death or serious personal injury. - This equipment can be dangerous if not used properly.
+Allow only competent adults who have been properly trained and authorized personnel to operate this equipment. - This equipment must be maintained to ensure safety.
 Allow only properly trained personnel to service the equipment.
-Implement a routine safety inspection plan and follow the recommended preventive maintenance schedule in the owner's manual. - Lockout/tagout equipment before performing any adjustments or maintenance.
+Implement a routine safety inspection plan and follow the recommended preventive maintenance schedule in the owner's manual.

+• Lockout/tagout equipment before performing any adjustments or maintenance.
 If the equipment is not locked out, it could start unexpectedly and cause injury or damage.
 Make sure all personnel are aware of the potential for stored energy to be present even after the power has been locked out.
 Refer to ANSI Z244.1 and OSHA 29 CFR 1910.147 for minimum requirements for a lockout/tagout system.
-There may be additional state or local requirements. - Components and accessories may be heavy.
+There may be additional state or local requirements.

+Components and accessories may be heavy.
 To prevent serious injury, use the appropriate lifting apparatus when handling the components and installing the VRC.